What you’ll learn reading this article:

 - There are over 90 million dogs in the United States, and Indiana ranked 24th in the United States in 2019 for dog bites against postal workers.

-- Children are frequently victims of dog bites but can protect themselves when better educated.
+- How to approach a dog & how children are frequently victims of dog bites but can protect themselves when better educated.

 - The most popular dog breed in Indiana is also one of the most likely to attack children.